 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Powellsville, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
-With just 29 residents per square mile, is less crowded than 92.9% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+With just 29 residents per square mile, is less crowded than 92.9% of all U.S. neighborhoods.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Powellsville are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 90.9% of U.S. neighborhoods.
-In addition, 1.3% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 77.7% of America's neighborhoods.
+The neighbors in the neighborhood in Powellsville are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 82.5% of U.S. neighborhoods.
+In addition, 1.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 78.5% of America's neighborhoods.

-In the neighborhood, 32.0% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (20.5%), and 13.0% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 32.2% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 29.8% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.8%), and 14.0% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-In the neighborhood in Powellsville, NC, residents most commonly identify their ethnicity or ancestry as English (16.0%).
-There are also a number of people of German ancestry (6.4%), and residents who report Irish roots (4.6%), and some of the residents are also of Scottish ancestry (1.3%).
+In the neighborhood in Powellsville, NC, residents most commonly identify their ethnicity or ancestry as English (20.9%).
+There are also a number of people of German ancestry (6.4%), and residents who report Irish roots (4.5%), and some of the residents are also of Scottish ancestry (1.9%), along with some Italian ancestry residents (1.9%), among others.